asgood23/STATIONS/diverse-tomes/d100-Monkeys.md

 # d100 Monkeys

-These monkeys are just like us: they carry cherished items, passions and secret darknesses.
+These monkeys are just like us: they carry cherished items, strong passions and strange secrets.

 Roll d100  and read across for a Monkey, or roll 4d100 for a RandoMonkey.